Montgomery Canal: Frankton Junction to Carreghofa

-The section of the canal from Pryce's Bridge through Crickheath and Pant is dry and partially infilled.
-Restoration continues to take place from Pryce's Bridge to Crickheath Wharf (located just north of Bridge 85) which will be the next winding hole when this section of canal is restored.
+The next section through Pant to Llanymynech is dry but restoration continues to take place to close the gap with the next navigable section.
+In this section, the demolished Schoolhouse Bridge was rebuilt but no other bridges need to be replaced and there are no locks.
 Through Pant, the canal ran alongside the Oswestry and Newtown Railway which later became part of the Cambrian Railways network.
-The Cambrian Railways Trust has restored a short section of the line between Llynclys and Pant and has built a halt at Penygarreg Lane adjacent to the canal.
+The Cambrian Railways Trust has restored a short section of the line between Llynclys and Pant and has built a halt at Penygarreg Lane near to the canal.
+The railway opened as a visitor attraction in 2005.